Reducing Anxiety with Vagus Nerve Stimulation

-If there’s danger about, your vagus nerve will respond with a racing heart, but if you are relaxing with some good music, the vagus nerve that will regulate your breathing and slow things down.
+If there’s danger, your vagus nerve will respond with a racing heart, but if you are relaxing with some good music, the vagus nerve will regulate your breathing and slow things down.

 This nerve contains both sensory and motor fibres, so it deals with both sensation and movement.